shallow

 Comparing Primitives

-When comparing primitive values like string
+When comparing primitive values like strings, numbers, booleans, and BigInts, both

-if the values are the same.
+Object.is and shallow function return true if the values are the same.
 This is because

 primitive values are compared by their actual value rather than by reference.